open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/manual.md

 dotnet add package OpenTelemetry.Exporter.Console --prerelease
 ```

+Note that the `--prerelease` flag is required for all instrumentation packages
+as they are all are pre-release, and using the flag is the only way to get the
+latest version via the CLI.

-And then configure it in your ASP.NET Core startup routine where you have access
+Next, configure it in your ASP.NET Core startup routine where you have access
 to an `IServiceCollection`.

 ```csharp